-Potential for 700 MHz LTE interference
+Potential for 700 MHz mobile services interference

-As is the case with 800 MHz coexistence, base station interference to DTT services could still occur at 700 MHz.
+As was the case with 800 MHz coexistence, base station interference to DTT services could still occur at 700 MHz.
 The principal mechanism for interference is likely to be overload, particularly of amplified installations.
-Interference caused by LTE uplink signals from handsets could be of а more problem at 700 MHz than at 800 MHz due to handsets using frequencies close to DTT channel 48.
+Interference caused by uplink signals from mobile handsets could be more of a problem at generally be closer to TV aerials than base stations, there is potential for impact to DTT services.

+700 MHz than at 800 MHz due to handsets using frequencies close to DTT channel 48.
 These signals can be picked up by rooftop antennas and presented at the input to the receiver.
-The transmitted power from handsets is much lower than from base stations, but as handsets will generally be closer to TV aerials than base stations, the potential impact to DTT services remains unclear.
+The transmitted power from handsets is much lower than from base stations, but as handsets will